SPEAR-SE/empirical-db-issue-data/README.md

-# A Comprehensive Study on Database Access Bug Characteristics
+# An Empirical Study on the Characteristics of Database Access Bugs

 The dataset contains 423 database access bugs and 4,900 non database access bugs from 5,323 studied bug issues.